d3x0r/STFRPhysics/LightSpeedSim.md

 Purple and is the computed Loretnz gamma factor.
 The Blue horizontal line is 1/2 max+min clock speeds - as if the clock was always horizontal.
 There's probably a third option that's roughly the average of the areas under the curve.

+The second graph I added (f(x)+f(x+pi)/2) and the mid point of that would probably be a best choice.
 I'm really fine with either gamma factor... neither corrects every condition enough to matter.

+Result maybe - (C+sqrt(CC-VV)) / 2(CC-VV)

+6 way speed of light doesn't appear to be much better... https://geogebra.org/3d/twjua74e Using a 4 way speed of light calculated with `(f(x)+f(x+pi/2)+f(x+pi)+f(x+3*pi/2))/4` is actually itself fairly constant.
+This is slightly slower occastionally than the worse-case two-way and one-way gamma factors averaged.
+But, is the minimum error at either worst/best cases, and inbetween has only a slight error at even `0.404c` at which time it's about a 1% deviation.  (https://www.desmos.com/calculator/pbconetjkf)

 ## STFR Take on it